Zarkoix/PracticeLit/README.md

 A modern version of PracticeIt designed to operate smoother and scale better

 # Architecture
+(yes this is probably overkill, but this is primarily to learn new technologies)
 ![project diagram](Design/arch.png)

 # Installation and Usage